natepisarski/HumDrum/MAP.md

 #### Table
 A table manages a list of columns, which all have a given type.
 A table can grow and shrink columns on an as-needed basis.

+#### IDatabaseDriver
+The DatabaseDriver interface contains a blueprint for basic operations on a database

 #### TableBuilder
 TableBuilder gives a syntax for building Tables and Columns in C# directly.
 No need for finicky SQL calls!
 It uses method cascading to provide a more readable table building format.